David Prior (director)

-David Prior is an American film director, screenwriter, producer, and editor best known for his work on the cult horror film The Empty Man, and television series such as Voir and Guillermo del Toro's Cabinet of Curiosities.
-He is also responsible for directing and producing several making-of documentaries for films, most notably the works of David Fincher and Michael Bay.
+David Prior (born January 6, 1969) is an American filmmaker, best known for his work on the cult horror film The Empty Man, and television series such as Voir and Guillermo del Toro's Cabinet of Curiosities.
+He has also directed and produced making-of documentaries for films, most notably the works of David Fincher and Michael Bay.

 Career

 After directing documentaries of various David Fincher films for over ten years, Prior helmed his first independent short film AM1200 in 2008.
 In February 2016, he was hired to write and direct his feature film debut, the supernatural horror film The Empty Man, based on the graphic novel of the same name from Boom!
 Studios.
 In September 2021, he was hired to direct an episode on the Netflix series Guillermo del Toro's Cabinet of Curiosities.
-In December 2021, he directed, co-created, and executive produced Fincher's Netflix series Voir.
+In December 2021, he co-created, executive produced, and directed two episodes of Fincher's Netflix series Voir.
+By September 2025, he was hired to write and direct the Netflix film The Boy in the Iron Box, based on the short story of the same name by Guillermo del Toro.